EpicoinTM/EpicoinTerm/README.md

 ```

 git clone https://github.com/EpicoinTM/EpicoinTerm.git
+cd EpicoinTerm
 make
 make dependency
 make build

 ```

-You can found .dll files in bin folder.
+You can found .dll and .exe files in bin folder.

 ## Epicoin Terminal

-EpicoinTerm is an application allowing to use Epicoin.
+EpicoinTerm is a cli application allowing to use Epicoin.

 ## Contribute